 Museums can help to explore more details on the road and if you travel it I definitely encourage you to add some in to your itinerary.
 Some are quirky like the Devil’s Rope museum (all about barbed wire), some look at the history of Route 66 as a whole, some on a local level.

-You’ll find ghost towns that are empty and some that have been somewhat revived like Oatman – it’s now a bit of a tourist area capitalizing on the silver rush that the town experienced and telling the wild west story!
+You’ll find ghost towns that are empty and some that have been somewhat revived like Oatman – it’s now a bit of a tourist area capitalizing on the gold rush that the town experienced and telling the wild west story!

 It has wonderful natural scenery to drive through